15+ Years Building Web Software

 Developer, Not an Agency

-I'm Adam — a hands-on developer based in Hull, East Yorkshire.
-I've been building for the web since 2009, and I'm still writing code every day.
+A hands-on developer based in Hull, East Yorkshire.
+Building for the web since 2009, and still writing code every day.

 How I Got Here